 Strictly speaking, when considering augmented reality, this use case isn’t 100% augmented reality.

 Because here, you don’t overlay the physical reality you are in or interact with but rather provide a potential client with an immersive experience of property independent from the place where you are right now.

 So, it’s actually a 3D virtual walkthrough of a digital replica of a particular property where a hand-held device is used to walk and look around.

 4) Augmented Reality Advertising

-Because of the above statistics, it is likely beneficial for your conversion rates to use augmented reality in real estate advertising.
+Because of the above statistics, your conversion rates will likely benefit from using augmented reality in real estate advertising.

 So, on the mobile Facebook News Feed, you can run ads that use augmented reality camera effects.
 Potential customers can then interact with your product.

 Before you use Facebook’s ad platform for that, you will need to create the respective augmented reality effects.

 This can be done with the Spark AR Partner Network.

 This Network consists of vetted producers that can create the desired AR effect for your products.